 Bergen International Festival aims to offer cultural activities for absolutely everyone in Bergen, regardless of their circumstances or life situation.
 The Kavli Trust has supported our efforts in achieving this goal for many years by the provision of free tickets for charities, supporting concerts in nursing homes and our outdoor programme.
-The Festival Collective is made possible with thanks to generous support from the Kavli Trust.
+Festspillkollektivet is made possible with thanks to generous support from the Kavli Trust.

 CHILDREN AND YOUNG PEOPLE

-- Romeo og Julie will be visiting young people at Hyssingen and Fellesverket (Red Cross).
+- Theatre production Romeo og Julie visited young people at Hyssingen and Fellesverket (Red Cross).

-- The Great Journey will be visiting children at Bamsehiet (the Church City Mission) and Ny-Krohnborg school.
+- The Great Journey visited children at Bamsehiet (the Church City Mission) and Ny-Krohnborg school.

-- Kling klang will be visiting infants at the Church City Mission's open nursery at Slettebakken and the Red Cross Crisis Centre.
-Kling klang will also visit Tveiterås school for children with special educational needs.
+- Early years specialist composer Kling klang visited infants at the Church City Mission's open nursery at Slettebakken and the Red Cross Crisis Centre.
+Kling klang also visited Tveiterås school for children with special educational needs.

-- Heidi Marie Vestrheim will bring music and storytelling to young patients at Haukeland University Hospital's Children and Young People's Unit.
+- Heidi Marie Vestrheim brought music and storytelling to young patients at Haukeland University Hospital's Children and Young People's Unit.

-- Beatrice Allegranti Dance Theatre will be engaging residents at two specialist dementia centres at the Red Cross and Fyllingsdalen care homes with participatory dance workshops.
+- Beatrice Allegranti Dance Theatre engaged residents at two specialist dementia centres at the Red Cross and Fyllingsdalen care homes with participatory dance workshops.

-- Catharine Chen (violinist) and Jie Zhang (pianist) will be performing at Hordnestunet, Enkers and Lyngbøtunet care homes.
+- Catharine Chen (violinist) and Jie Zhang (pianist) performed at Hordnestunet, Enkers and Lyngbøtunet care homes.

-- Jazz trio, Building Instrument, are performing in Robin Hood House for financially and socially disadvantaged people and at Vardesenteret, Haukeland, for those affected by cancer.
+- In November, jazz trio, Building Instrument, are performing in Robin Hood House for financially and socially disadvantaged people and at Vardesenteret, Haukeland, for those affected by cancer.

-- Heidi Marie Vestrheim will be performing for people dependent on drugs and alcohol at Hallvardstuen.
+- Heidi Marie Vestrheim performed for people dependent on drugs and alcohol at Hallvardstuen.

-- Miss Tati will be returning to Bergen Prison as part of a larger Festival Collective project where prisoners are producing and performing in a one day festival.
+- Miss Tati returned to Bergen Prison as part of a larger Festival Collective project where prisoners produced and performed in a one day festival.

-The Festival Collective invites creative leaders to collaborate with communities on a variety of ongoing cultural projects.
+Festspillkollektivet invites creative leaders to collaborate with communities on a variety of ongoing cultural projects in Artist Residencies.

-Prisoners in Bergen Prison are collaborating with local musicians to direct, produce and perform in a one day festival for the prison community.
+Prisoners in Bergen Prison collaborated with local musicians to direct, produce and perform in a one day festival for the prison community.